ManthanUgemuge/Donuts/README.md

 # Donuts 🍩
-Donuts in C and Python
+Donuts in C and Python.

 ## Tech Stacks Used :